 To get the most out of hashtags on Instagram, choose the most popular yet relevant to your niche, consider short hashtags (those with less than 50k posts), and create branded hashtags that encourage the audience to use them and feel like a part of your community.

 And remember to tag other Instagram followers, influencers, and your fellow brands!
 Such tagging can really increase Instagram engagement, allowing your audience to discover new accounts and join the community of Instagrammers with the same interests and vision.

 And last but not least, master the art of CTA writing in your captions on Instagram.

-First, make sure to add a call to action to your every Instagram post.
-Even if it’s not promotional, it needs to motivate users or inspire them to do something or think of something.
+First, add a call to action to every Instagram post.
+Even if it’s not promotional, it needs to motivate or inspire users to do or think of something.

 The most engaging Instagram posts and CTAs are those navigating users to profile bios for links and more information, encouraging them to share your content in their Insta stories, and asking them to tag friends or share their thoughts on the discussed topic in the comments.

 A compelling Instagram caption is your best instrument to increase Instagram engagement.
 It hooks scrollers, and the more time they spend reading it, the better your post will rank with Instagram’s algorithms.

 They can connect with their customers, market their products, and find new leads on social media.

 However, it’s not enough to be active on social media.